deck4106/testrepository2/README.md

 ### Head 3

--item one
+- item one
--item two
+- item two
--item three
+- item three

 Above this is a list of one through three.
 Below is as follows: